 Everything You Need to Know About Credit Unions

 - Credit unions are cooperative not-for-profit organizations, and the income they generate is put right back into their operations.
-It act as a mutually supportive system and it works best for members, including small business owners.
-The funding process is easier as compared to banks—much lower rates, fast approval process and quick funding.
+It acts as a mutually supportive system and it works best for members, including small business owners.
+The funding process is easier as compared to banks—much lower rates, fast approval process, and quick funding.

 - There are certain requirements to become a member of a credit union.
 Each credit union has its own set of member-eligibility requirements and some are more exclusive than others.

 - There are two main types of credit unions: federal credit unions and non-federal (aka state-chartered) credit unions.
 Based on the type, they are regulated and insured.
 Most credit unions are federal based and are regulated by the National Credit Union Administration (NCUA) and backed by the National Credit Union Share Insurance Fund (NCUSIF).
 Whereas non-federal credit unions are privately insured.